 \subsection{Massive binaries}

 Application of the results from Sect.~\ref{rpc3bp_sect} to a massive star is not straightforward, because ,,core'' is not well-defined and separated from envelope.
 Red supergiants are indeed objects with nearly point-like core and extended low-density envelope.
 However, splitting radius is more or less arbitrary.
-It is also not clear what really will happen if instability is operational.
-Thorne-Zytkov objects are exception, because central object is well approximated by point mass.
+It is also not clear what really will happen if instability becomes operational.
+Thorne-Zytkov objects an are exception, because central object is indeed well approximated by the point mass.

-To overcome mentioned difficulties, I adopted the following procedure: star with total mass $M_{\ast}$ and radius $R_\ast$ is artificially divided into two parts: (i) central ,,core'' region with $r<\xi$ (ii) outer envelope with $R_{\ast}>r>\xi$.
+To overcome mentioned difficulties, I adopted the following procedure: star with total mass $M_{\ast}$ and radius $R_\ast$ is artificially divided into two parts: (i) central ,,core'' region with $r<\xi$, and, (ii) outer envelope with $R_{\ast}>r>\xi$.
 Now, instability criteria \eqref{critB} are functions of parameter $\xi$ with:

 where $\tilde{m}(\xi)$ denotes mass enclosed by sphere with radius $\xi$.
 To further reduce complexity (dimensionality) of the analysis I assume that perturbing mass $m$ is as close to star as possible, i.e, $d=R_{\ast}$.
 Stellar model s15 of \cite{2002RvMP...74.1015W} with mass $M_{\ast}=12.8 M_\odot$ and radius $R_\ast=3.85 AU$ at Si burning stage has been used as an example.
 The system is stable if: